Tap or Bottled Water, Which is Better?

 The latest figures (2014) show that 75% of Americans drink fluoridated water.
 The fluoride level in drinking water is set at 0.7 mg per liter (15).

-The impact is enormous: this water reduces tooth decay by 25% in both children and adults.
+The beneficial impact of fluoride is enormous: this type of water reduces tooth decay by 25% in both children and adults.

 Fluoride Health Concerns